schani/icfp-2014/lisp/README.md

 	  consequent
 	  alternative)

-Where `condition` is an integer, with `0` being false, everything else true.
+Where `condition` is an expression that evaluates to an integer, with `0` being false, everything else true.

+Alternatively, the condition may also contain these logical operators:

+    (and a b)
+	(or a b)
+	(not x)

+`and` and `or` will be short-circuit evaluated.
+Note that these three operators can not be used anywhere outside of `if` conditions.

 ## Binding